-For Qualified Certificates, Subscriber keys must be generated and stored within a recognized Qualified Signature Creation Device (QSCD).
+For Qualified Certificates where the private key related to the certified public key resides in a QSCD, Subscriber keys must be generated and stored within a recognized Qualified Signature Creation Device (QSCD).
 The QSCD certification status must be monitored and appropriate measures must be taken if the certification status of a QSCD changes.